torstein-vik/zeta-types-scala/README.md

   * Augmentation
   * Whether line element

+#### Sequences
+* Abstract Sequence and SequenceFactory interface for infinite (recursive) sequences
+* CachedSequence implementation of abstract Sequence
+* SequenceFactory combinators
+* DSL for creating and combinating sequences

 ## Contributors

 _Ask Torstein ([torsteinv64@gmail.com](mailto:torsteinv64@gmail.com)) to add you here if you contribute to this project_